Mr-Blu3/Portfolio/wp-content/plugins/responsive-portfolio-gallery/readme.txt

 * Adding default-view option to shortcode that allows the user to set the default view of the gallery
 * Adding the ability for the gallery image to link to an external URL and choose if the link with open in the current browser tab or a new tab
 * Adding the ability to choose whether website URL will open in the current browser tab or a new tab

+= 1.1.1 =
+* Implementing functionality to allow single-portfolio-item.php template to be used themes